IvanB475/simple-salary-calc/README.md

 # simple-salary-calc

-Simple-salary-calc is a simple module which enables easier calculation of salaries in Croatia.
+Simple-salary-calc is a simple library which enables easier calculation of salaries in Croatia.

-It's installable via npm using ``` npm i simple-salary-calc ```.
+Installable via npm using ``` npm i simple-salary-calc ```.